-- Cleaning and repair work are only allowed if the machine is shut off (safety off position). - During work on the machine, be certain that the machine cannot be started. - Opening or removing safety devices while the machine is running are not allowed. - Replace all safety covers and devices after cleaning, repair, and maintenance work. - Do not touch moving parts and do not walk into the working path of the machine. - Before restarting machine, make sure all personnel are a safe distance away from the work area after initial start up.
+- ♣ Cleaning-, and repair work is only allowed if the machine is shut off. (safety off position) - ♣ Make sure, that during the work on the machine, the machine cannot be started. - It is not allowed to open or remove safety devices while the machine is running - ♣ Do not forget to bring all safety covers and safety devices in place again after cleaning, repair and maintenance work. - Do not touch moving parts and do not walk into the working path of the machine. - Please check after repair- cleaning- and maintenance work and before you start the machine again, that no person is in the working area and could be endangered by the machine.